 This section includes:

-- A Postdoctoral Scholar (Postdoc) is a trainee in residence at Stanford pursuing advanced studies beyond the doctoral level in preparation for an independent career.
-Their appointment at Stanford is for the purpose of advanced studies and training under the mentorship of a Stanford faculty member.
+- A Stanford postdoctoral scholar is a non-matriculated trainee, in graduate student status, in residence at Stanford University pursuing advanced studies beyond the doctoral level in preparation for an independent career.
+Postdoctoral Scholars are appointed for a limited period of time and may participate on Stanford research projects and/or may be supported by external awards or fellowships.
+In all cases, their appointment at Stanford is for the purpose of advanced studies, research and training under the mentorship of a Stanford faculty member.

 - Postdoctoral Scholars are normally appointed at 100% time.
 A Postdoc's appointment may start and stop on any calendar date.

-- Postdoctoral Scholars at Stanford must be supported by Stanford grants and contracts, training grants, departmental or School fellowship funds, by external fellowships or by a combination of these sources.
+- Postdocs at Stanford must be supported by Stanford grants and contracts, training grants, departmental or school fellowship funds, by external fellowships, or by a combination of these sources.
 Postdocs may not be self-supporting.
 Financial support, whether in the form of salary or stipend, is paid through the GFS system.

-- All Postdoctoral Scholars, regardless of their source of funding, must be paid at least the minimum level established annually by Stanford University.
-Schools may also establish a higher minimum salary level for Postdoctoral Scholars paid within their school.
+- All postdocs, regardless of their source of funding, must be paid at least the minimum level established annually by Stanford University.
+Schools, departments or faculty may establish a higher funding level for each postdoctoral appointment.

-- Aid for Postdoctoral Scholars paid on external fellowships directly from an outside source (not processed through Stanford) must be entered in GFS as "Info Only" lines.
+- Postdocs paid on external fellowships directly from an outside source and not processed through Stanford must be entered in GFS as 'Info Only' lines.
 (See discussion in Fellowships section.)

 Postdoctoral Scholars may be employed on Stanford research projects.
 Their salary is generated, at least in part, by the Stanford projects on which they are working.

-Administrators enter salary information for Postdoctoral Scholars in GFS, using the "Assistantship Salary" panel.
-Postdoctoral salaries are automatically charged a benefit rate to provide medical and other insurance for the individual.
-The postdoc registration fee is also paid through GFS, using the "Assistantship TAL" panel.
+Administrators enter salary information for postdocs in GFS using the "Assistantship Salary" panel.
+Postdoc salaries are automatically charged a fringe benefit rate to provide medical and other insurance for the individual.

-Unlike graduate students, assistantship appointments for Postdoctoral Scholars may be entered with non-standard start and stop dates.
-Also, since postdocs do not enroll in units, they may be paid a salary for up to 40-hours per week.
+Unlike graduate students, assistantship appointments for postdocs may be entered with non-standard start and stop dates.
+Also, since postdocs do not enroll in courses/units, they may be paid a salary for up to 40-hours per week.

 Administrators enter fellowship information for Postdoctoral Scholars in GFS, using the "Fellowship stipend" and "Fellowship Tuition" panels.
 Postdoc stipends are processed through Payroll on a monthly basis.

-Postdoctoral Scholars are eligible for medical, dental, life and disability insurance (see Postdoc Benefits website for enrollment information).
+Postdoctoral Scholars are eligible for medical, dental, life and disability insurance.
+Please see Postdoc Benefits website for enrollment information.
 Salaries paid to postdocs are automatically charged the negotiated fringe benefit rate.
-For Postdocs on fellowships, if the cost of benefits cannot be charged to the fellowship source, the department/faculty sponsor provides the necessary funding.